davidteren/code_grasp/README.md

 # Code Grasp

-A CLI tool that uses embedding models to analyze code, query knowledge, and understand code repositories.
+A CLI tool that uses the [Qodo-Embed-1-1.5B](https://huggingface.co/Qodo/Qodo-Embed-1-1.5B) embedding model to analyze code, query knowledge, and understand code repositories.
 > **⚠️ ALPHA RELEASE**: This tool is currently in alpha status and not production-ready.
 Use at your own risk.

 ## Features